Dancing About Architecture

 As syndication and non-browser content aggregation/display become rapidly more popular, we believe our "syndication clearinghouse" model will provide a large collection of publishers with an enourmous [sic] amount of leverage in the market.
 For example, today even the most popular bloggers have little to no control over how frequently their content is polled, what newsreaders do with their content layout/style, or how many advertisements are layered into the display at the fringes of syndication.
 Nor are they afforded any revenue opportunities for their syndicated content.
 By channeling large numbers of publishers through our post-processing facility, we can begin to help these publishers effect changes to their benefit in a number of interesting ways ( poorly coded newsreaders that excessively drain bandwidth can be shutout, significant opportunities to provide revenue channels to the individual publisher emerge, and much much more).

-If you'd like to stay up to speed on the service and the company, we are going to maintain a weblog at http://www.burningdoor.com/feedburner that tracks the progress of the company and service, and we'll also use this space to discuss publisher services and business issues.
+If you'd like to stay up to speed on the service and the company, we are going to maintain a weblog at //www.burningdoor.com/feedburner that tracks the progress of the company and service, and we'll also use this space to discuss publisher services and business issues.

 best,